devopness/devopness/docs/credentials/add-credential.md

 ---
 title: Add a Credential
 intro: Devopness allows you to manage multiple provider accounts from a single platform.
-Add Cloud/Source Provider Credentials to your Devopness account to provision and manage cloud infrastructure resources and deploy your applications with increased productivity.
+Add Cloud Provider and Source Provider credentials to your environment to allow you and your team to provision, manage cloud infrastructure resources and deploy your applications with increased productivity.
 links:
     overview:
     quickstart: